kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### `kestra.variables.globals`
-You can also provide globals variables that will be accessible in all your flows.
+You can also provide global variables that will be accessible in all your flows.
 These can be used to declare the environment on your instance, such as global datasets for example.